- Visit Panama City, the Panama Canal and the City of David.

-See the Budget Sheet (Coming Soon!) at the top of this page for a detailed explanation of billable and non-billable program costs, withdrawal policies, and the payment process.
+Please see the budget here for a detailed explanation of billable and non-billable program costs, withdrawal policies, and the payment process.
 Costs vary by program, so it is essential to review this information carefully.

 Upon confirmation of participation, program participants will pay a commitment deposit.

 The deposit will be applied to the final program cost balance.
 If a participant withdraws from the program, the participant will be responsible for any irrecoverable costs associated with the program at the time of withdrawal.

 Please see the Education Abroad website for detailed information about financial aid and scholarships.

 Below you will find links to resources for travel, health and safety: